metehan-arslan/gnome-compact-top-bar/README.md

 # gnome-compact-top-bar
-Compact and transparent top bar for GNOME
+Compact and transparent top bar ONLY FOR GNOME 45!

 ### [Get It On GNOME Extensions!](https://extensions.gnome.org/extension/5669/compact-top-bar/)